joshhighet/multisocks/README.md

 ## configuration

-set the numder of tor instances to be created by altering  `services.tor.deploy.replicas` within `docker-compose.yml`
+set the number of tor instances to be created by altering  `services.tor.deploy.replicas` within `docker-compose.yml`
 ## runtime

 ```shell